 There are other elements to a green cremation, beginning with the use of eco-friendly caskets that do not release harmful chemicals into the atmosphere during the cremation process.
-Cremated remains may be placed in urns made from materials that break down naturally in the earth, such as Himalayan rock salt or sustainably-produced handmade paper.
+Cremated remains may be placed in urns made from materials that break down naturally in the earth or water, such as Himalayan rock salt or sustainably-produced handmade paper.

 A new alternative to cremation is alkaline hydrolysis, also known as bio-cremation or water resolution.
 The body is placed in a special chamber where it is subjected to water, heat, pressure and potassium hydroxide (lye).
 After a few hours the body is reduced to a white “ash” (bone mineral remains) and up to 30% more ashes are retained as compared to traditional cremation.
 The remains can then be buried or scattered.
 This process uses much less energy, produces much less carbon dioxide, and does not emit harmful emissions such as mercury.
 As bio-cremation becomes more widely known and accepted, its cost will be comparable to traditional cremation.
 It is currently legal and available in seven U.S. states, parts of Canada, and is being petitioned in the UK.